platformsh/platformsh-docs/sites/platform/src/administration/pricing/_index.md

 You can add the following extras:

 *   Users -- for an additional fee per user, except at certain [agency levels](#agencies).
 *   Environments -- extra preview environments can be added in multiples of 3.
-* Storage -- extra storage can be added for a fee per 5&nbsp;GB per environment.
+*   Storage -- extra storage can be added for a fee per 5 GB per environment.
     So if you have added 3 additional environments for a total of 6 preview environments, the fee is multiplied by 6.
     To ensure environments are available on demand, the fee applies to all environments you have added even if you aren't currently actively using them.

-  You can make any changes up to 100&nbsp;GB yourself.
+    You can make any changes up to 100 GB yourself.
-  For storage over 100&nbsp;GB, open a [support ticket](/learn/overview/get-support).
+    For storage over 100 GB, open a [support ticket](/learn/overview/get-support).

     You currently can't reduce your storage on your own for technical reasons.
     If you need to reduce storage, open a [support ticket](/learn/overview/get-support).

 ## Multiple apps in a single project